 Night fades into morning light when livestock farmer Tumelo Olifant (30) begins his daily routine.
-Farming can be riveting work on most days, he says, but lately the nip of the chilly winter mornings has made it harder to get out of bed.
+Farming can be riveting work on most days, he says, but lately the nip of the chilly winter mornings has made it harder to get out of bed, even for someone as passionate as him.

 However, he soldiers on to the drum of bellowing and grunts from hundreds of cattle on a 420-hectare farm in Shaleng village near Taung in the North West.